-The new LOGIC project scales-up the Liquid-In Gas-Out Concept (LOGIC) reactor for methanol synthesis from CO2 and sustainable hydrogen.
+The LOGIC project scales-up the Liquid-Out Gas-In Concept (LOGIC) reactor for methanol synthesis from CO2 and sustainable hydrogen.

-Because of the rising amount of intermittently available sustainable energy the storage of this energy for longer periods becomes increasingly important.
+Because of the rising amount of intermittently available sustainable energy, such as sustainable hydrogen, the storage of this energy for longer periods becomes increasingly important.
 Furthermore, there is a rising demand for sustainable carbon feedstocks in the chemical industry.

 The LOGIC technology aims to combine these two factors by providing a process for producing methanol from CO2 and H2 at mild temperatures and pressures with a carbon yield of nearly 100%.
 This is realized by using an innovative reactor design with an internal gas recycle.